psykris/psykris.github.io/README.md

 So, take your time.

-> [!Quote - Warren Buffet \(interpreted)]
+> [!Note]
 > Understand the power - for good or bad - of incentives, the weaknesses of humans, the tells that can be recognized when observing human behavior.
 Know who is "cheering for you" and who can be trusted.
-In short, be nobody's fool.
+In short, be nobody's fool. - Warren Buffet \(interpreted)